Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (4) shall be used in a manner that, to the maximum extent possible consistent with the requirement of fairness to the parties, protects the confidentiality of the documents.

-• Any person, including but not limited to any employee or official of the Band, who willfully discloses such confidential records, except as expressly authorized by this chapter or Court order, may be subject to a civil fine not to exceed $500.00.
+• (f) Any person, including but not limited to any employee or official of the Band, who willfully discloses such confidential records, except as expressly authorized by this chapter or Court order, may be subject to a civil fine not to exceed $500.00.

-• (f) Documents obtained from a covered employer under this section shall be returned to the employer at the conclusion of any investigation, compliance review, or hearing, including the end of any available appeal period.
+• (g) Documents obtained from a covered employer under this section shall be returned to the employer at the conclusion of any investigation, compliance review, or hearing, including the end of any available appeal period.

 Historical and Statutory Notes